Dual Diagnosis Treatment Toledo, IL

 Heartland Human Services - 41.7 miles from Toledo, IL

-Heartland Human Services is a dual diagnosis treatment center in Clay City, IL that offers treatment for mental health and substance use disorders that include OCD as well as eating disorders.
+Heartland Human Services is a dual diagnosis treatment center in Clay City, Illinois that offers treatment for drug and alcohol addiction and mental health disorders that include major depressive disorder as well as schizoid personality disorder.

 Address: 800 Kelly Drive SW, Clay City, IL 62824 in Clay County